Animal rights group blockades McDonald's UK distribution centers - Up News Info

 Article content

-LONDON — Campaign group Animal Rebellion said activists were blockading distribution centers of McDonald’s in Britain on Saturday to demand the restaurant chain turn to plant-based foods.
+LONDON — Activists from campaign group Animal Rebellion blockaded distribution centers of McDonald’s in Britain on Saturday to demand the global restaurant chain turn to plant-based foods.

-Around 50 protesters were using trucks and bamboo structures to stop lorries from leaving McDonald’s four distribution centers in the United Kingdom, the group said in a statement.
+Around 50 protesters used trucks and bamboo structures to stop lorries from leaving McDonald’s four distribution centers in the United Kingdom, the group said.

-A spokeswoman for McDonald’s UK apologized to its customers for the disruption.
+A spokeswoman for McDonald’s UK apologized to its customers for any disruption.

 “We are assessing the impact on deliveries to our restaurants and to menu items,” she said.